poridhiEng/poridhi-labs/Poridhi Labs/EKS Labs/Lab 02/README.md

 5. **`<desired-node-count>`**: Number of nodes to start with in the node group.
 6. **`<minimum-node-count>`**: Minimum number of nodes to maintain in the node group (used for auto-scaling).
 7. **`<maximum-node-count>`**: Maximum number of nodes that can be scaled up in the node group (used for auto-scaling).
+8. **`<node-private-networking>`**: Creates a managed node group with private networking, where the nodes are placed in private subnets and do not receive public IP addresses.

 ### Example: